utahrobotics/usr-ws-2023/README.md

 Type hints are strongly recommended.
 IDEs like PyCharm can even help you debug your code if you add it.
 It is a good form of documentation as well.

+Unit tests shall be done with `pytest`, which is an extremely simple library.

 How to cite python code:

 `# Taken from <web link>`